johnmathewunikie/sched-doc-work/Documentation/scheduler/context-switching.rst

  The execution flow is as follows:

-* Calls prepare_task_switch() to prepare both previous and new task by storing or changing some values in their task_struct.
+* Calls prepare_task_switch() to set up locking and calls architecture specific hooks.It must be paired with a subsequent finish_task_switch after the context switch.

 * Calls macro :c:macro:`arch_start_context_switch()`